wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

 #### - /createJobAndUploadFile

   Users can utilize this resource to send CSV content for upload via a CSV file.
-The API will utilize an `File Connector` to store the CSV content in a `csvContent` property.
+The API will utilize a `File Connector` to store the CSV content in a `csvContent` property.
 The 'UploadJobData' operation will then upload the `csvContent`.
 After uploading the content, the `CloseJob` operation will be used to change the job status to `UploadComplete`.

   1. Select the `createJob` operation from **Salesforce_bulkapi_v2_Connector**.
     1. In the 'Salesforce Configuration' section of the properties, select the Salesforce connection configuration you created.